tdhock/tdhock.github.io/_posts/2023-04-07-ubuntu-old-mac.md

 - Pro has Intel Core2 Duo CPU P8600 @ 2.40GHz, 2008 has P7350 @ 2.00GHz

-I copied some photos into Pictures, and it crashes the whole computer when I double click them. (update?)
+I copied some photos into Pictures, and it crashes the whole computer when I double click them. same with firefox.
+Try Additional Drivers, NVIDIA Corporation: C79 [GeForce 9400M] (MacBook5, 1), change from Using X.Org X server to Using NVIDIA binary driver.

+firefox -> settings,
+- privacy and security,
+  - do not track always,
+  - logins and password uncheck, add-ons and themes, ublock origin, add to firefox.
+-

 sudo snap install emacs